vxalware-bedwars-owner/Vxalware/README.md

 **- Thanks to Mintblox and the Vxalware discord for being a support**

-**-The updates for the mobile version of Vxalware are currently on standby until further notice.**
+**- The updates for the mobile version of Vxalware are currently on standby until further notice.**